 T tire tread is an important determinant of driving safety and performance.
 It helps the tires to grip the road tightly while driving.
 And to do that, it must have a standard level of depth.
 Otherwise, it can’t work properly.

 According to federal and state laws, the tread of the motorcycles must be 1/32 to 2/32 deep to serve its purpose accordingly.
 So, if you are worried about the lifespan of your motorcycle’s tires, you can check out their tread depth.

 You must keep in mind, like other parts of a motorbike, its tread is also wearable.
 Mostly the middle of the motorcycle wears faster than the rest due to its vast contact with the road surface.
 So, you can determine when your motorcycle tires need to be replaced by looking at the tire.

 2. Defects on the Tires

-In most cases, you’ll start to see cracks as the tire ages too much.
+You’ll usually see cracks as the tire ages too much.
 If you find such cracks on your bicycle tire, it’s recommended that you take it to a repair, and better off, replace it completely.
 If it’s exposed to direct harsh sunlight, it’s likely to explode, and that’s not a pleasant scenario.

 Another pretty obvious thing that can have a huge impact on the durability of your motorbike tires is the age of the tires.
-As the tires get older, they lose the quality and structural integrity, which makes them less dependable.
+As the tires get older, they lose their quality and structural integrity, which makes them less dependable.

-You should expect somewhere around 3700 miles from a decent quality sports bike tire.
+You should expect around 3700 miles from a decent sports bike tire.
 Once you reach the point where it’s close to the expiry date, you should consider changing the tires to have a hassle-free riding experience.

 Not to mention, it’s always a good idea to do regular maintenance check-ups rather than relying on a solid number.
 Remember, every tire can have a different life span, and you should be able to decide whether it’s necessary to replace the tire or not all by yourself.